didx-xyz/aries-cloudapi-python/docs/workflows.md

 ### User management/Creating wallets

-Using the admin role(s) you can create wallets for tenant or ecossytem partners.
+Using the admin role(s) you can create wallets for tenant or eco-system partners.
 These are all sub wallets.
-Successful creation return the wallet creation resposne includign the wallet id and JWT for authentication.
+Successful creation return the wallet creation response including the wallet id and JWT for authentication.

 ### Using the swagger UI

 The Swagger UI is documented.
-It shows you enpoints, expected parameters and what example requests and resposnes look like.
-At the bottom of the UI you can also find a list of all types used that includes definition and exmaple values.
+It shows you endpoints, expected parameters and what example requests and responses look like.
+At the bottom of the UI you can also find a list of all types used that includes definition and example values.

 ### Following logs